fablabbcn/smartcitizen-data/README.md

-SmartCitizen Sensor Data Analysis Toolset
+SmartCitizen Sensor Data Framework
 =======

 [![DOI](https://zenodo.org/badge/97752018.svg)](https://zenodo.org/badge/latestdoi/97752018)

-Welcome to the SmartCitizen **Sensor Data Analysis Toolset**.
+Welcome to the SmartCitizen **Sensor Data Framework**.
 This is a framework built with the purpose of *analysis*, *calibration* and *post-processing* of sensors data, related to any field, but particularly focused on air-quality data coming from low-cost sensors.
 It aims to be the primary tool for manipulating sensors data.

 ![](assets/images/saf_schema.png)